 Fundamentals of Railroad Bridge InspectionSee upcoming dates

-Through classroom training and a hands-on field trip, you will learn about the inspector’s responsibilities, compliance with regulations (FRA 214 and FRA 237), training requirements, and the different types of inspections (with the focus being on periodic inspections).
+In this course, being offered in a live on-line format for the first time, you will learn about the inspector’s responsibilities, compliance with regulations (FRA 214 and FRA 237), training requirements, and the different types of inspections (with the focus being on periodic inspections).
 Timber, steel, concrete, moveable bridges and culverts will be covered.

 Who Should Attend?